HMS Vervain

-HMS Vervain was a of the Royal Navy.
+HMS Vervain (K190) was a of the Royal Navy, laid down as Broom but renamed in January 1941.
 She served during the Second World War.

 In March 1942, the ship was adopted by the village of Queensbury in West Yorkshire.

-On 28 February 1943 the Liberty ship SS Wade Hampton was torpedoed by while sailing in a convoy from New York to Murmansk, Russia.
+On 28 February 1943 the Liberty ship SS Wade Hampton was torpedoed by the while sailing in a convoy from New York to Murmansk, Russia.
 Survivors were picked up by Vervain and HMS Beverley near Greenland.

-On 20 February 1945 at 11.45 hours Vervain was escorting a homeward-bound convoy when she was sunk by a torpedo from a U-boat, under Oberleutnant zur See Karl-Heinz Wendt, about 25 miles south-east of Dungarvan, Ireland, south of Waterford.
+On 20 February 1945 at 11:45 hours Vervain was escorting a homeward-bound convoy when she was sunk by a torpedo from a U-boat, under Oberleutnant zur See Karl-Heinz Wendt, about 25 mi southeast of Dungarvan, Ireland, south of Waterford.
 Vervain sank after 20 minutes.
 The commander, three officers and 56 ratings were lost.
 Three officers and 30 ratings were rescued.